-- 1. A star of magnitude 22 in the VEGAMAG system observed with the F502N narrow band filter for an exposure time of 100 seconds, and a sky background of 0.2 electrons suffers a magnitude change of 0.49 mag. - 2.
-A Type Ia supernova at z~1.5 close to its peak brightness (~ 26.5 mag in VEGAMAG), observed with filter F775W for 600 seconds has a magnitude change of 0.039 mag. - 3.
-A point source with a flux of 1 e-/second observed during 600 seconds with a filter that gives a sky background level of 30 electrons has a magnitude change of 0.055 mag.
+- 1. A star of magnitude 22 in the VEGAMAG system observed with the F502N narrow band filter for an exposure time of 100 seconds has a sky background of 0.2 electrons.
+It is located 1000 parallel pixel transfers from the serial register, and therefore suffers a magnitude change of 0.53 mag. - 2.
+A Type Ia supernova at $z \sim 1.5$ close to its peak brightness (~26.5 mag in VEGAMAG), observed with filter F775W for 600 seconds, results in a sky background of ~50 electrons.
+It is located 1000 parallel pixel transfers from the serial register, and therefore has a magnitude change of 0.15 mag. - 3.
+A point source with a flux of 1 e-/second observed for 600 seconds with a filter that gives a sky background level of 30 electrons has a magnitude change of 0.16 mag when subject to 1000 parallel pixel transfers.

-An online CTE correction calculator is available for users at the ACS website.
+An online CTE correction calculator with the most up-to-date correction formula for point source photometry is available for users.

-Anderson & Bedin (2010 PASP 122, 1035) have developed an empirical approach based on the profiles of warm pixels to characterize the effects of CTE losses for the ACS Wide Field Camera.
+Anderson & Bedin 2010, PASP, 122, 1035 have developed an empirical approach based on the CTE-trailed profiles of warm and hot pixels to characterize the effects of CTE losses for ACS/WFC.
 Their algorithm first develops a model that reproduces the observed trails and then inverts the model to convert the observed pixel values in an image into an estimate of the original pixel values.

-In 2012 a new and improved version of CALACS was released.
-This software version contains corrections for CTE degradation and the electronic artifacts introduced by the repair of the WFC during SM4, namely the bias shift effect (ACS ISR 2012-02), the bias striping effect (ACS ISR 2011-05), and the crosstalk effect

-(ACS ISR 2010-02).
-In addition to the standard data products (CRJ, FLT and DRZ files) there are three new files (CRC, FLC and DRC) which contain the CTE-corrected data products.
-Users are now able to choose whether to use the standard or CTE-corrected products.
-This new version of CALACS applies the CTE correction to the raw images and requires CTE-corrected dark reference files.
-The ACS Team has produced the dark reference frames for the entire ACS archive (ACS TIR 2012-02).
+An improved version of CALACS was released in 2012.
+Along with implementing the pixel-based CTE correction algorithm, that update also included corrections for the electronic artifacts introduced by the repair of the WFC during SM4, namely the bias shift effect (ACS ISR 2012-02), the bias striping effect (ACS ISR 2011-05), and the crosstalk effect (ACS ISR 2010-02).
+CALACS applies the pixel-based CTE correction to the bias-corrected images and requires CTE-corrected dark reference files to complete calibration.
+The ACS Team has produced the dark reference frames for the entire ACS archive (ACS TIR 2012-02 and 2018-011).
+In addition to the standard data products (CRJ, FLT, and DRZ files), there are three pixel-based CTE-corrected data products (CRC, FLC, and DRC) available from the archive for full-frame data.
+Subarray data must be processed with acs_destripe_plus, included in acstools, to remove the bias-striping effect and apply the pixel-based CTE correction, if desired.
+See Section 5.2.6 and the ACS Subarrays notebook on the ACS Analysis Tools webpage for more details.

-The latest version of the algorithm works very well for intermediate to high flux levels (> 200 electrons) and it has been greatly improved in order to become more effective at low flux levels (< 100 electrons).
-It also employs a more accurate time and temperature dependence for CTE over the ACS lifetime (ACS ISR 2012-03).
+The pixel-based CTE correction algorithm was updated again and included in CALACS in August 2017.
+It works very well for intermediate to high flux levels (>200 electrons) and is more effective at low flux levels (<100 electrons).
+The algorithm also includes a step for mitigating readnoise amplification, and employs a more accurate time and temperature dependence for CTE over the ACS lifetime (ACS ISR 2018-04).
+A tool that uses the CTE model to simulate ACS/WFC readout, called the forward model, has been made available to users as part of CALACS and acstools.
+A python notebook that provides guidelines for running the forward model is available at the ACS Analysis Tools page.

-The results of the Anderson & Bedin correction on stellar fields are found to be in agreement with the photometric correction formula of Chiaberge et al. (ACS ISR 2012-05).
+The results of the pixel-based CTE correction algorithm on stellar fields are found to be in agreement with the photometric correction formula of ACS ISR 2012-05.
 Please refer to the ACS website for the latest information.

-4.3.8 UV Light and the HRC CCD
+4.3.9 UV Light and the HRC CCD